 - Business conditions in the selected overseas markets

-You can get help in finding buyers and partners from the U.S. Department of Commerce, state trade offices, freight forwarders, shipping companies, international banks, and others.
+To learn more about matchmaking services to find buyers and partners visit customized services of the U.S. Department of Commerce including trade shows and trade missions.
+You might also consult state trade offices, freight forwarders, shipping companies, international bank, and others.